Skip to the main content.

 Fuel Polishing To Solve Microbe Problems

+One thing fuel polishing does *not* work to do is get rid of microbial infestations in fuel tanks.
+Fuel polishing can break up and remove biomass sludge formations which can be associated with microbe activity.
 And don’t get us wrong, it’s important to be able to do that.
-But it’s dangerous to confuse the ability to to do with the idea of actually getting rid of the microbes in the tank.
+But it’s dangerous to confuse the ability to do that with the idea of actually getting rid of the microbes in the tank.
 With fuel polishing alone, the microbes are still in the tank.
-And they will come back.
+And they will come back unless you do some other things.

 So Does Fuel Polishing Really Work?

-The answer is, for the main things it claims to do, yes it does.
+For the main things it claims to do, yes it does.
 But some fuel polishers are better than others.
 A fuel polisher that combines quality polishing to clean the fuel with the right chemical treatments to keep the fuel problems from coming back – they’re going to be your best bet.

 You may like these other posts: